USCGC Mohawk (WMEC-913): Service history

 Mohawk is the thirteenth and last of the 270 foot Famous class cutters.
 Built by the former Robert E. Derecktor Shipyards of Rhode Island, Mohawk was christened on September 9, 1989.
 Since the time of her commissioning in March 1991, she served the Coast Guard in a wide variety of missions including Search and Rescue, Maritime Law Enforcement, and Alien Migrant Interdiction Operations.

 Mohawk has been responsible for the rescue of more than 5,000 Haitian, Cuban, and Dominican Republic migrants and has supported as many as 756 migrants on deck at one time.
 Mohawk has also seized more than 20,700 pounds of illegal drugs.
 This, as well as Mohawk's role in several search and rescue cases and numerous boardings to enforce the United States national laws, has earned Mohawk two Unit Commendations, the Joint Meritorious Service Award and two Humanitarian Service Awards.
 Mohawk is homeported in Key West, Florida.

 On 13 January 2010, the Mohawk was ordered to assist in the humanitarian relief efforts following the 2010 Haiti earthquake.

-In 2016, Mohawk completed a major MEP overhaul that was supposed to take 3 months but took almost two years in Baltimore, MD.
+In 2016, Mohawk completed a major MEP overhaul that was supposed to take three months but took almost two years in Baltimore, MD.

 In June 2022, Mohawk escorted the fast response cutters USCGC John Scheuerman (WPC-1146) and USCGC Clarence Sutphin Jr. (WPC-1147) across the Atlantic Ocean on the way to their home port of Manama, Bahrain.
 She provided at-sea refueling services for the smaller, shorter-range vessels.

+In April 2025, the wife of a Coast Guardsman of the Mohawk was arrested at the U.S. Naval Air Station at Key West, Florida, after she was flagged for having an expired work visa as part of a security check for access to base housing.